 Here, we pass the function that will be applied to each element of the list:

 itself takes two parameters.
-The first parameter (here, map
+The first parameter (here, map) is the variable

 in the iteration: